johann2/luminance-rs/docs/design/luminance-1.0.md

 via the use of *tessellation slices*.

 All the gate objects are passed to subsequent part of the dependency graph via arguments to lambdas.
-That allows lifetimes to be captured and prevent you to leak objects out and break the unsafe graphics API.
+That allows lifetimes to be captured and prevents you to leak objects out and break the unsafe graphics API.

 At any point, you can use special extern objects in your pipeline.
 Tessellations are handled at the